frausto/scalatra-sbt-prototype/README.md

 5. Happy hacking!

+6.Run the following command in sbt to generate eclipse project files so that eclipse wont complain when you open the project.
+The sbt eclipse plugin is included in the plugins.sbt.

+		eclipse

-6. Run the following command to enable automatic code reloading.
+Run the following command to enable automatic code reloading.
 Woohoo!

 		~ ;copy-resources;aux-compile